-University of Maryland University College (UMUC) is unique among institutions of higher education.
-From its founding in 1947, UMUC was designed to meet the educational needs of adult students like you-students who must balance study with the demands of work and family life.
+From its founding in 1947, University of Maryland University College (UMUC) was designed to meet the educational needs of adult students like you-students who must balance study with the demands of work and family life.

-Today, UMUC has grown to be the largest public university in the nation, serving students throughout the state, the country, and the world.
+Today UMUC has grown to be the largest public university in the nation, serving students throughout the state, the country, and the world.
 Yet its focus on providing open access to high-quality educational programs and services-eliminating the barriers that can keep you from achieving your educational goals-remains unchanged.